wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ### Step 1: Prepare clean machine

 When upgrading from node 4.x to 4.6 with all-in-one installer, you cannot upgrade an old package installation - instead you need to use a clean machine.
-Thus, as step 1, prepare a machine with the [appropriate OS](#requirements-for-all-in-one-upgrade) within you environment.
+Thus, as step 1, prepare a machine with the appropriate OS within you environment.

+Supported OS:

+    * Debian 10, 11 and 12.x
+    * Ubuntu LTS 18.04, 20.04, 22.04
+    * CentOS 7, 8 Stream, 9 Stream
+    * Alma/Rocky Linux 9
+    * Oracle Linux 8.x
+    * Redos
+    * SuSe Linux
+    * Others (the list is constantly widening, contact [Wallarm support team](mailto:support@wallarm.com) to check if your OS is in the list)

-This will lead to that at some moment you will have both old and new node, which is good: you can test the new one working properly without stopping the old one.
+Using new clean machine will lead to that at some moment you will have both old and new node, which is good: you can test the new one working properly without stopping the old one.

-**Alternative**

-You can also clean the old machine from installed Wallarm packages and then install the new node into this cleaned machine.

-The following packages should be removed:

-* `nginx-module-wallarm` for the NGINX-Wallarm module
-* `wallarm-node` for the [postanalytics][install-postanalytics-docs] module, Tarantool database, and additional NGINX-Wallarm packages

-=== "Debian"
-    ```bash
-    sudo apt remove wallarm-node nginx-module-wallarm
-    ```
-=== "Ubuntu"
-    ```bash
-    sudo apt remove wallarm-node nginx-module-wallarm
-    ```
-=== "CentOS or Amazon Linux 2.0.2021x and lower"
-    ```bash
-    sudo yum remove wallarm-node nginx-module-wallarm
-    ```
-=== "AlmaLinux, Rocky Linux or Oracle Linux 8.x"
-    ```bash
-    sudo yum remove wallarm-node nginx-module-wallarm
-    ```

 ### Step 2: Install NGINX and dependencies